Do Go On - 533 - El Chupacabra

 I think we got to the bottom of that, no doubt about it.

-I'll get to in a minute.
+Now, there is a better explanation I'll get to in a minute.

 But of the canine version of the El Chippicabra,

-there is a rational explanation, Mulder, writing.
+Kerth, Than, for National Geographic, believes there is a rational explanation, Mulder, writing.

 as recently as 2003, and there's been a siding in 2025 as well,

-make these recent sightings.
+make these recent

-So Than for National Geographic Rights
+so Than for National Geographic rights

-Because there's been all these recent sightings
+because there's been all these recent sightings

-It makes it a lot more accessible for study
+more accessible for study

-Than say the Loch Ness Monster or Bigfoot
+than say the Loch Ness Monster or Bigfoot

-In almost all these cases, the monsters
+in almost all these cases the monsters

-So they've found samples
+so they've found samples

-All of these have turned out to be coyotes suffering
+And he says, all of these have turned out to be coyotes suffering from very severe cases of mange.

 Am I saying they're odd?